mickaelandrieu/beerawecka/README.md

 and returns an HTTP response.

 You don't always need an overkill solution like Symphony or other great projets.
-Beerawecka only provides a minimal set of functionnalities to help you to write fast web developpement.
+Beerawecka only provides a minimal set of functionnalities to help you write fast web developpement.

 You are free to use your favourite libraries to create your models and views,